-U.S. judge strikes down Trump plan to slash food stamps for 700,000 unemployed Americans
+Federal judge strikes down Trump plan to slash food stamps for 700,000 unemployed Americans

-The rule “at issue in this litigation radically and abruptly alters decades of regulatory practice, leaving States scrambling and exponentially increasing food insecurity for tens of thousands of Americans,” Howell wrote, adding that the Agriculture Department “ has been icily silent about how many [adults] would have been denied SNAP benefits had the changes sought … been in effect while the pandemic rapidly spread across the country.”
-The judge concluded, the department’s “utter failure to address the issue renders the agency action arbitrary and capricious.”
+The rule “at issue in this litigation radically and abruptly alters decades of regulatory practice, leaving States scrambling and exponentially increasing food insecurity for tens of thousands of Americans,” Howell wrote, adding that the Agriculture Department “has been icily silent about how many [adults] would have been denied SNAP benefits had the changes sought . . . been in effect while the pandemic rapidly spread across the country.”
+The judge concluded that the department’s “utter failure to address the issue renders the agency action arbitrary and capricious.”

 Howell’s ruling granted summary judgment to a coalition of 19 states along with Washington, D.C., and New York City and private groups who sued to stop the new rule, finalized in December, to eliminate states’ discretion to waive work requirements in distressed economic areas.

-Howell in March temporarily enjoined the proposal, the same day President Trump declared the coronavirus outbreak a national emergency.
+Howell temporarily enjoined the proposal on March 13, the same day President Trump declared the coronavirus outbreak a national emergency.
 Congress then waived the requirement for the duration of the emergency as part of economic relief legislation, and the Trump administration suspended its planned April implementation date.

-However, the Agriculture Department appealed the judge’s earlier order, and absent court intervention the rule would take full effect at the end of the state of emergency.
+However, the Agriculture Department appealed the judge’s earlier order, and absent court intervention the rule would have taken full effect at the end of the state of emergency.
 Spokesmen for the department did not immediately respond to a request for comment.

 14 states, D.C. and New York City sue to stop Trump plan to slash food stamps for 700,000 unemployed people

-Attorneys general from the District, Maryland, Virginia, New York, California and other states alleged that the change, to slash nearly $5.5 billion from food stamp spending over five years, would require “drastic cuts” for adults without children, ignored local labor market conditions, and was based on no evidence.
+Attorneys general from D.C., Maryland, Virginia, New York, California and numerous other states alleged that the change — to slash nearly $5.5 billion from food stamp spending over five years — would require “drastic cuts” for adults without children, ignored local labor market conditions and was based on no evidence.

 States are in the best position to evaluate local economic circumstances and the effectiveness of work requirements, they argued, warning against the elimination of “essential food assistance for benefits recipients who live in areas with insufficient jobs.”